oneyanshi/csc521/python-quirk/README.md

 are able to use Python 2.7+ (it is coded with 3.0 syntax).
 Within the terminal, you should take your Quirk file and do the following:

-'''python lexer.py < app.q | python parser.py | python interpreter.py > output '''
+`python lexer.py < app.q | python parser.py | python interpreter.py > output`

-where app.q is your Quirk file.
+where `app.q` is your Quirk file.
 The output of the sequence should be the execution within app.q.

-So if app.q's contents contain only the code '''print 4''' what should result is the number 4 being printed on the terminal.
+So if app.q's contents contain only the code `print 4` what should result is the number 4 being printed on the terminal.

 ##lexer.py